-- Goal 1: Enable existing residents to remain in their homes - Objective: Maintain the existing housing stock - Identify homes in disrepair - The Township could apply for grants or other funding sources to create a land bank or a home improvement revolving fund.
+- Goal 1: Enable existing residents to remain in their homes - Objective: Maintain the existing housing stock - Identify homes in disrepair - The Township Planning Commission should create an inventory of existing homes.
+The inventory would identity any house in need of immediate intervention to preserve its future. - The Township could apply for grants or other funding sources to create a land bank or a home improvement revolving fund.
 The fund could acquire the homes and repair them; the sale of the home would recoup most, if not all expenses. - Objective: Assist residents with home maintenance to increase the desirability of the Township and help to increase property values - Educate existing homeowners and landlords on proper home maintenance - The Township should work with a local nonprofit organization to offer courses that teach homeowners basic maintenance skills.
 The Township government would need to apply for grants, recruit volunteers, coordinate and advertise these courses, perhaps in a periodic newsletter. - The Township should seek donations or create a fund for home maintenance materials, so that under-resourced residents can have what they need to keep up their homes. - The Township should work with a non-profit organization to create a tool lending program that would help residents maintain their homes - Develop and implement a program that would allow residents to borrow tools for home maintenance.
-These tools could include simple tools like shovels, rakes, and hammers, or more specialized tools like a roofing shovel, power tools, or a wet saw. - The tool lending program could be made available only to those residents who participate in the homeowners' basic maintenance courses.
+These tools could include simple tools like shovels, rakes, and hammers, or more specialized tools like a roofing shovel, power tools, or a wet saw.
+The Township will need to invest time in coordinating tool lending and retrieval with the non-profit. - The tool lending program could be made available only to those residents who participate in the homeowners' basic maintenance courses.
 This would incentivize participation in the courses as well as appropriate use of tools. - Create an older resident assistance network to connect volunteers with those in need - Minimal time or cost devoted to the coordination.
 May need to find funds or donations for materials needed.

-- Goal 2: While preserving the single-family character of Nottawa Township, increase the diversity of housing options found in the Township to accommodate the changing needs and preferences of residents. - Objective: Evaluate adjustments to zoning that may facilitate development of innovative and in-demand housing units, such as: - Accessory dwelling units/Mother-in-law units: A converted garage or space above a detached building can serve the needs of many families when they need to care for a loved one or generate additional income. - Tiny houses: Smaller houses that meet the cost needs of specific current or prospective residents. - Affordable housing - Senior living facilities - Objective: Encourage the development of cost-effective duplexes - Ensure the zoning code allows for the development of duplexes
+- Goal 2: While preserving the single-family character of Nottawa Township, increase the diversity of housing options found in the Township to accommodate the changing needs and preferences of residents. - Objective: Evaluate adjustments to zoning that may facilitate development of innovative and in-demand housing units, such as: - Accessory dwelling units/Mother-in-law units: A converted garage or space above a detached building can serve the needs of many families when they need to care for a loved one or generate additional income. - Tiny houses: smaller houses that meet the cost needs of specific current or prospective residents. - Affordable housing - Senior living facilities - Objective: Encourage the development of cost-effective duplexes - Ensure the zoning code allows for the development of duplexes